From Surrey to Sussex

 Long was very different to Greig in temperament but set about the task of rebuilding team spirit, which he did steadily.
 His reward came at the end of the season when he lifted the Gillette Cup aloft on the balcony at Lord’s.
 He may not have been the star that Greig was but Long was efficient and respected.
 In the final of the Gillette Cup, the batting power of Viv Richards and Ian Botham of Somerset was held in check whilst Paul Parker was able to guide Sussex home.
 Much of the applause from the Sussex fans must have been for the unlikely captain who had rejuvenated their team.
 The following year Sussex reached the semi-final of the Gillette Cup, but were denied a second successive win by the batting of Allan Lamb, who made a century for Northamptonshire.

 In the County Championship, Sussex were led by Long into fourth place, something that had not been achieved since the days of Ted Dexter.
 He remained as captain for a further season, sometimes dropping himself to blood some of the youngsters, before retiring from playing and handing over to John Barclay for the 1981 season.

 As Wisden said, ‘Long’s thoughtful captaincy served Sussex well’.
-Arnold Long will be 80 in December and the Cricket Museum will be celebrating this event by having a display on his playing career at Sussex.
+Arnold Long was 80 in December 2020 and the Sussex Cricket Museum celebrated the event by having a display of his playing career at Sussex.